 After someone would hear of my diagnosis, they tended to remark, “You don’t look autistic.”
-This sounds like one of those dismissive phrases if one were to ask me.
+If someone was to ask me, this sounds like one of those dismissive phrases.
 I never figured out how I’m supposed to appear to someone that says that.
 Our bodies aren’t going to magically conform to a design you may have in mind based on your assumptions on what my disability and many others would look like.
 I am not sure if describing myself would be the most proper thing to do currently considering what you may easily find online based on what information I could tell you.
 I don’t like the idea of where it originated from.
 It is like telling someone they are passing for something they are not or would rather not be.

 I wonder if people in the world actually hear themselves when they say, “You don’t look autistic to me,”.
 If they hear it, do they cringe?
 It sounds so much like a back handed compliment.
 I’m never sure if it is a compliment or an insult.
 A typical response I use is “Oh, thanks?” as if to state that I have no idea how to respond so it ends up rising into a question rather than simply accepting it at face value or what is supposed to be such.
 The phrase itself sounds like I didn’t fit in and now I do which is strange.
 It is such a dismissive phrase and is used constantly in many different aspects, not just in mental health.
 “You don’t look __” is such a generic phrase and seems completely mocking and scornful.
 Why do people think I want to blend in when I simply want to stand out?
 If we’re trying to create a world where more people are being included, we should drop that phrase once and for all.